I can’t tell you how many strawberries went into the making of this recipe!

 Anyway, the problem with aquafaba is that it tends to collapse very quickly if you don’t add something to harden it.
 When you are making chocolate mousse, the chocolate helps firm up everything, but to make fruit mousse it’s a different story.
 I had to rely on coconut cream + agar to get a light and fluffy texture that is perfectly soft yet keeps its shape well.

-So please do not omit the agar, it’s an essential ingredient to this recipe as it hardens the mousse and prevents the strawberry juice from separating from the aquafaba.
+Do not omit the agar, it’s an essential ingredient to this recipe as it hardens the mousse and prevents the strawberry juice from separating from the aquafaba.
 I don’t have any substitute to recommend for the agar, maybe pectin would work but I haven’t tried it yet.